stlin256/VLM_Live/README.md

     ```bash
     python realtime_vlm_app.py
     ```
-2.  **Open your browser**: Navigate to `http://127.0.0.1:5000` to view the application.
+2.  **Open your browser**: The terminal will display the access link.
+Navigate to `http://127.0.0.1:5000` to view the application.

 ---

+## Configuration
+<a id="configuration"></a>
+Initial default settings are defined at the top of `realtime_vlm_app.py`.
+However, all key parameters can be adjusted dynamically via the settings panel on the web page itself.

+- **Use Webcam**: Check this box to switch to the webcam feed.
+The file path input will be disabled.
+- **Video/Image Path**: Specify the path to a video or image file located in the project directory.
+- **Max Tokens**: Control the maximum length of the VLM's generated response.
+- **Prompt**: Change the question or instruction given to the VLM.

+Changes are applied instantly upon modification.

+---

 ## Demo
 <a id="demo"></a>
-The web interface displays the video feed on the left and the analysis results (FPS and VLM output) on the right.
-The layout is responsive and maintains a 2/3 to 1/3 ratio between the video and text sections.
+The web interface displays the video feed on the left and the analysis results on the right.
+Below the main view, a settings panel allows for dynamic configuration of the application.

 ![webpage](./webpage.png)